pamadei/atmapp/README.md

 We should consider the following assumptions:

-* Once the user has provided the PIN, the user will be able to withdraw its current Balance plus a overdratf of up to £100.
+* Once the user has provided the PIN, the user will be able to withdraw its current Balance plus a overdraft of up to £100.
 * There is only one valid PIN (1111).
 Although if a different PIN is provided by the user which the API return a valid response.
 The ATM APP will get the current balance and operate normally and expected.
 * User session - A user session is while the SPA is not reloaded.
 * The ATM has a limited number of Available Notes and this can not be updated through the session of a user.
+* To check the current balance we are making a POST api call which it happens only once.
+After the user submit their correct PIN the current balance is saved in a variable.

 ***